 Psychophysiological markers of anxiety (MSU Dept. of Psychology)

 Dr. Jason Moser’s Clinical Psychophysiology Lab in the Department of Psychology at MSU collected pilot data from late adolescent/early adult female twins recruited from the MSUTR for a study of genetic and environmental factors influencing anxiety and brain activity.

 codatwins project (university of helsinki)

-Dr. Karri Silventoinen & Dr. Jaakko Kaprio of the University of Helsinki used archival MSUTR data to assess the heritability of height and weight in relation to education and smoking status by combining collected data on these variables from twin registries throughout the world.
+Dr. Karri Silventoinen & Dr. Jaakko Kaprio of the University of Helsinki are using archival MSUTR data to assess the heritability of height and weight in relation to education and smoking status by combining collected data on these variables from twin registries throughout the world.